 After all, an applicant with three young children is unlikely to have the same disposable income as someone without any dependants.
 And someone with an expensive loan repayment to make each month will not be able to afford the same amount as a borrower on the same income without any outstanding loans.

 By assessing a borrower’s affordability lenders can build up a more realistic picture of your finances to get a better idea of how much they should lend.
 Not only does this make it more likely they will get back any money they lend out, it is also obligatory, as part of tough new regulations imposed on lenders to protect consumers from over borrowing.

 The Mortgage Market Review, which came into force in 2014, was conducted after the credit crunch to ensure that lenders are not able to offer mortgages unless they have checked thoroughly that the borrower can afford to meet their monthly repayments.

 Stress-testing your finances

 Not only do lenders need to check that you can afford to meet the initial repayments on a homeloan, along with your other financial commitments, they must also work out whether it would still be affordable if interest rates were to rise.
 This is called stress-testing your application.
 Lenders will assess the affordability of the mortgage based on a higher rate of interest than was originally applied for.
 The level of the stress-test is at the discretion of the lender.

-The Bank of England Base Rate is at a record low of 0.5% (November 2015) and mortgage interest rates are correspondingly low, so it is important to know you can afford an increase in your monthly repayments once rates rise.
+The Bank of England Base Rate is at a very low level and mortgage interest rates are correspondingly low, so it is important to know you can afford an increase in your monthly repayments once rates rise.